 No membership or right arising from membership shall be transferred.
 All membership rights cease on the member's death or incapacity.

-Stopped editing

 6.10.
 Meetings

 a.
 General Meetings

 (1) Annual Meeting

 A general meeting of members shall be held at least annually at such time and place, and on such notice, if any, as the board may determine.
 Unless elected by written ballot, directors shall be elected at this meeting.
 Subject to Section 6.11 of these bylaws, any other proper business may be transacted at this meeting.